 John was instrumental in helping to lay the foundations for PFEW’s ‘Protect the Protectors’ campaign that resulted in legislative change to impose tougher sentencing for those who assault an emergency service worker.

-Ché has been a police officer with Sussex Police since 2002 and a Police Federation representative for nearly 14 years.
-Ché was elected on to the Police Federation of England and Wales (PFEW) National Board in September 2014.
+National Vice-Chair for PFEW, Ché has been a police officer since 2002 and a Police Federation representative for over 14 years.

-In January 2018, Ché was elected to the post of national Vice-Chair and he was re-elected to the role in September 2018.
-In this role, he supports and deputises for the national Chair; drives the strategy of the PFEW, and is a principal spokesperson for the organisation in the media and engagement with external stakeholders.
+As an experienced communicator and facilitator, Ché supports and deputises for the National Chair, driving forward the strategy of PFEW, and is a principal spokesperson for the organisation in the media and engagement with key external stakeholders.